kaspermarkus/RuleBased_MatchMaker/README.md

 	When executing the Rule-based MatchMaker, a new directory (/logs) is automatically created.
 	If there are limited permissions, an exception will be thrown.
 	In this case, try to manually create the "logs" directory at the root of the hard drive.

+### Funding Acknowledgement

+The research leading to these results has received funding from the European Union's Seventh Framework Programme (FP7/2007-2013) under grant agreement No.289016